Zeioth/latencyflex2-installer/README.md

 ## APENDIX - How do the installer work?

-* 1 - It installs LatencyFlex in all your Steam games found in the directory
+* 1 - It installs a single LatencyFlex dll under system32 for all Steam games found in the directory
 ```
 ~/.steam/steam/steamapps/compatdata/*
 ```